emberjs/rfcs/text/0757-default-modifier-manager.md

 There could be some awkwardness around the last argument passed to the function, as the type signature may not match how the call-site expects the signature to be.
-Projects like [Glint](https://github.com/typed-ember/glint#readme) would be essential for helping with clarity here.
+Projects like [Glint](https://github.com/typed-ember/glint#readme) would be essential for helping with clarity here: mostly to alert developers when modifier arguments do not match the defined type signature.
+If one day Glint becomes a default that developers don't have to configure, regardless of the usage of typescript or not, it can help protect people from easy mistakes, typos, etc.
+(But this applies to a lot more than just modifier usage)

 ## Alternatives